evanatyourservice/distributed_kron/README.md

 )
 ```

-## Hyperparameters
+## Hyperparameter Descriptions

 `learning_rate`: Kron usually likes a learning rate around 3x smaller than adam's.

+`weight_decay`: Kron may like a weight decay slightly larger than adam's (1-3x larger).

-Kron does not share
+Kron does not have epsilon or beta2.
-adam's implicit warmup, so a longer warmup schedule may be beneficial if divergence is seen early in training.

-**Preconditioner settings:**
+**Preconditioner Info:**

 *Preconditioner structure*: For a layer with shape (256, 128), default triangular preconditioners would be shapes
 (256, 256) and (128, 128).
-However, with the following options we can also choose to make some of all of these
+However, with the following options we can also choose to make some or all of these
 preconditioners diagonal, which would be shapes (256,) and (128,).

 Depending on how the following settings are chosen, `kron` can balance between memory/speed and effectiveness.